Experience Indigenous History as Living Culture in Prescott, Arizona

 What Is Indian Education for All?

 This commitment became known as Indian Education for All.
-The idea behind the program is simple: every student in Montana, whether Native American or not, should learn about Native American history, traditions, values, and modern communities.
+The idea behind the program is straightforward: every student in Montana, whether Native American or not, should learn about Native American history, traditions, values, and modern communities.

 A Promise Written Into Law